marko-londo/Code-Reference-Library/README.md

     ```
 - ### shapes_by_month

-  This function was used in a previous project to determine the number of UFO
+  This function was used in a previous project analyzing UFO sightings data to determine the number of
-  shape sightings by month.
-I had a df with a column called "Date / Time" and
+  sightings by shape, by month.
+I had a df with one column called "Date / Time" and
   another called  "Shape".
 The "Date / Time" column contained dates and times (YYYY-MM-DD HH:MM:SS).
 The "Shape" column contained different "Shape" values for
   each sighting (Cone, Round, Light, etc.).
 I wanted to create a new df with an
-  Index of just the months, and a column for each individual shape with the number of
+  Index of just the months in str date/time format, and a column for each individual shape with the number of
   times each shape was sighted as a value.

-  ***TLDR this function was used to:***
+  ***TLDR this function was used/ serves as an example to:***
   * Get the month from a series of YYYY-MM-DD HH:MM:SS values and set it as an
     index in a new df.<br>
   ***AND***